Bobberty/MTASTS-EXIM-PERL/README.md

 ```

-This script is designed to work with the Exim4 Perl interpreter.
+This script is designed to work with the Exim Perl interpreter.
 On demand, this script will poll a domain for MTA-STS info and put the info into an LMDB database.
 Then, respond to EXIM with required info for processing the outgoing email.

 There are two different subroutines: